Small Business Taxes & ManagementTM--Copyright 2015, A/N Group, Inc.

 The approach is the same for regular corporations.
 The only difference is the tax rates.

-If you do business as a sole proprietorship, partnership, or LLC, you'll be subject to the self-employment tax (the self-employment tax is basically social security taxes for self-employed).
-The tax is generally 15.3% of your self-employment income up to the FICA cutoff of $117,000 (for 2014 amount).
+If you do business as a sole proprietorship, partnership, or LLC, you'll be subject to the self-employment tax (the self-employment tax is basically social security taxes for self-employed) on the business income.
+The tax is generally 15.3% of 92.35% of your self-employment income up to the FICA cutoff of $118,500 (for 2016 amount).
 For a sole proprietorship, your self-employment income is your net income from the business.
-(Things can be somewhat complicated for a partnership and LLC, but the same rules generally apply.)
-Above $117,000 (2014) only the 2.9% Medicare tax applies (we'll ignore the 0.9% for the additional Medicare tax).
-For salaries and self-employment income above $200,000 ($250,000 married, joint) there's an additional 0.9%.
+(Things can be somewhat more complicated for a partnership and LLC, but the same rules generally apply.)
+Above $118,500 (2016) only the 2.9% Medicare tax applies (we'll ignore the 0.9% for the additional Medicare tax).
+For salaries and self-employment income above $200,000 ($250,000 married, joint) that's an additional 0.9%.
 And the table assumes that all your income is earned income (i.e., partnership, wages, etc.).
 You could have a combination of self-employment income and S corporation income, or income from an LLC where you're not a managing member.
 In that case use the first table, above.

-For 2014--The only difference in the table from the one for married filing joint above is that we've included the self-employment tax.
-The taxable income ranges are slightly different because we've had to cut the 25% bracket at the FICA cutoff.
+The only difference in the table from the one for married filing joint above is that we've included the self-employment tax.
+The taxable income ranges are slightly different because we've had to cut the 25% bracket at the FICA cutoff at $118,500 (2016).
 Clearly, if you're doing business as a sole proprietorship, partnership or LLC, the federal government is picking up a larger share of any expenditure.
 We haven't taken into account the 0.9% additional medicare tax and we've assumed that all your income is subject to the self-employment tax.
 While that would change the outcome, those assumptions are reasonable.
 Even so, at best, you'll be out-of-pocket for 53 cents on every dollar.

 Not married filing joint?
 Just go to our current tax tables and look up your rate bracket based on your taxable income.